 The Company has an authorized line of credit of \$10 million with Caisse centrale Desjardins, bearing interest at the operating credit rate of Caisse centrale Desjardins plus 0.5%.
 This line of credit is secured by a portion of the money market instruments and bonds recorded in other investments and is renewable annually.
-This line of credit was undrawn as at December 31, 2014, December 31, 2013 and as at January 1, 2013.
-Also, the line of credit was not used during fiscal 2014 and 2013.
+As at June 30, 2015 and December 31, 2014, the line of credit was undrawn.
+The line of credit was not used during the first six months of 2015 or during fiscal 2014.